ONSdigital/design-system-python-flask-demo/README.md

 All the libraries declared are available in `pyproject.toml`.
 To install these defined dependencies, run `poetry install`.
 To add a new dependency, run `poetry add <dependency_name>`.

-Run `make install-hooks` which sets up hooks that automatically execute code checks and formatting tools before each commit.
+Run `poetry run pre-commit install` which sets up hooks that automatically execute code checks and formatting tools before each commit.

 ## Running the Application